5 KPIs To Track in Your Facilities Management Software

 Now, if she receives a response that her work order has been acknowledged and that the work is in progress, she knows her request has not been forgotten.

-In addition, by leveraging an automated facility and maintenance management solution, your team does not have to worry about notifying requestors because your CMMS solution does it automatically – ensuring your team can focus on fixing things.
+In addition, by leveraging facilities management software, your team does not have to worry about notifying requestors because your CMMS solution does it automatically – ensuring your team can focus on fixing things.

 By reviewing how well you are meeting SLAs, you can determine whether there are any issues early in the work order request process that are impacting future work success, or if your team has too much work on their plates.